Crisis Point: Confronting the Talent Drought in Modern Architecture

 The Talent Shortage Crisis

-With industries worldwide feeling the squeeze, architecture finds itself in an especially precarious position due to its unique blend of required skills and the evolving expectations of the modern workforce.
+With industries worldwide feeling the squeeze, architecture finds itself in a particularly difficult position due to its unique blend of required skills and the evolving expectations of the modern workforce.

 Global Talent Shortage: A Widespread Challenge